-Ontology in information science is defined as a formal representation of a conceptual model — a set of entities, their types, attributes, and relationships, often expressed through triples (subject–predicate–object).
+Ontology in information science is defined as a formal representation of a conceptual model, a set of entities, their types, attributes, and relationships, often expressed through triples (subject – predicate – object).

 It provides a machine-understandable scaffold for reasoning and interoperability.

-Classes represent concepts such as Product, Feature, or Brand.
+represent concepts such as Product, Feature, or Brand.

-Properties express attributes — hasPrice, hasColor, hasReleaseDate.
+express attributes, hasPrice, hasColor, hasReleaseDate.

-Relations connect entities: Product → hasFeature → Camera.
+connect entities: Product → hasFeature → Camera.

-Axioms define constraints: Every Smartphone must have at least one Operating System.
+define constraints: Every Smartphone must have at least one Operating System.

-These rules create what semantic engineers call contextual hierarchy, where meaning flows naturally through structured relations — ensuring that machines interpret “camera” differently when connected to “smartphone” versus “security system.”
+These rules create what semantic engineers call contextual hierarchy, where meaning flows naturally through structured relations, ensuring that machines interpret “camera” differently when connected to “smartphone” versus “security system.”

 In modern SEO, ontological design underpins semantic similarity and semantic relevance, enabling search engines to evaluate context rather than keyword repetition.

-From Taxonomy to Ontology — The Evolution of Meaning
+From Taxonomy to Ontology, The Evolution of Meaning

 A taxonomy organizes entities in a tree (Parent → Child).